Skip to Content

 • Pre-Order the Roast: Ensure you order your crown roast a few days in advance to guarantee availability.

-• Internal Temperature: Use a meat thermometer to ensure the roast reaches the proper internal temperature of 160°F (71°C).
+• Use a Meat Thermometer: The roast is done when it reaches an internal temperature of 160°F (71°C).

 FAQs